ICTU/quality-time/docs/USAGE.md

 ![Editing report screenshot](screenshots/editing_report.png)

+#### Configuring notifications

+*Quality-time* can send notifications about metrics that turned red, i.e. that don't meet their target, to Microsoft Teams channels.
+To enable notifications for a report, expand the report header and paste a [Microsoft Teams webhook](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook).

 #### Deleting reports

 To delete a report expand the report header and click the "Delete report" button.
 The report and all its subjects is deleted.